-Your Guide to Floating FloorsWritten by: Yarl Christie
+What Is A Floating Floor?Written by: Yarl Christie

 There is a lot of flooring terminology you’ll come across when you’re on the lookout for a new floor.
 One of them which you may be wondering about, is floating floors.

 Used to describe an installation method, floating floors have become a popular choice for a wide range of floor coverings.
-So, what exactly are they and what benefits can they provide?
-Here, you’ll learn more about floating floors and how they can be installed within the home.
+So, what exactly are floating floors and what benefits can they provide?
+Here, you’ll learn more about different types of floating floors and how they can be installed within the home.

 What is a Floating Floor?